marcprux/MemoZ/README.md

 # μmemo – micro-memoization with Swift value types

-μmemo is a very simple memoization library that can memoize the the result of a pure function or calculated property on any Hashable instance.
+μmemo is a very simple memoization library that caches the the result of a pure function or calculated property for any Hashable value type.
 It uses `NSCache` to automatically purge memozied values.

 ## Setup